kansasgis/NG911/Doc_Online/EnhancementTools.md

 <a name="splitESB"></a>
 Running *Split Single ESB Layer*:

-1. Open ArcCatalog and navigate to the toolbox called “Kansas NG911 GIS Tools” > “Enhancement Tools” > “Split Single ESB Layer”.
+1. Open toolbox and navigate to “Enhancement Tools” > “Split Single ESB Layer”.

 2. In the “Input ESB Layer” parameter, enter the path to the single ESB layer you want to split.